Winter birding round up - where to go and what to see in the Eastern U.P. - January 2021

 Winter finches and waxwings

 - Sharp-tailed Grouse have been present in several locations throughout the winter.
 Look for these birds sitting in birch and poplar trees eating buds, or on the ground in the early morning hours where they are now forming leks, which are competitive breeding display locations.
-Birds have been on 9 mile and 8 mile roads east of M129, outside of Rudyard near the intersection of Dryburg and Teets Road, and in Pickford Along 22 Mile Road east of M129 and on Taylor Road west of M129.
-Also some have been seen at the Dafter Post Office, and on Kinross Road south of 10 mile road.
+Birds have been seen often in Rudyard on M48 near Steinbeck Road and McCabe Road, in Pickford on 22 Mile Road east of M129 and near Sault Ste.
+Marie on Riverside Dr. near 9 Mile Road.

 - Spruce Grouse reports have come in along M123 west of Paradise.
 Search the plowed roads west of Paradise as well as north of Paradise.

-The Dafter Landfill is open for gull viewing from 8:30 a.m.-4 p.m., Mon-Fri.
-You must check in at the office upon arrival.
+The Dafter Landfill is open for gull viewing from 8:30a.m. - 4 p.m., Mon-Fri.
+You must check in at the office upon arrival by knocking on the outdoor window.
+DO NOT enter the building anymore due to COVID restrictions.
+Also, you are no longer able to visit the active portion of the landfill at the top of the hill due to COVID restrictions, however visitors are still allowed to observe gulls from the lower portion of the landfill.
 Gull numbers there have been strong this year, possibly in part due to the mild temperatures.

-- Iceland Gulls have also been reported in smaller number.
+- Iceland Gulls have also been reported in smaller number, and a handful of Great Black-backed Gull have been present.

 Please note, if you are reporting birds via eBird, do not assume there are Ring-billed Gulls present.
-Late Dec – early March these birds are virtually absent from northern Michigan, and a sighting of one in January or February is rare.
+Late December through early March these birds are virtually absent from the EUP, and a sighting of one in January or February is rare.
 They won’t flag on eBird, but do not add them to your checklist unless you are certain you have properly identified an individual.

-- Northern Shrike have been present in average numbers this winter, seen in many locations with young aspen or woody shrubs.
+- Northern Shrike have been present in somewhat lower numbers this winter, seen in locations with young aspen or woody shrubs.
 Munuscong Potholes in Pickford is one of the most reliable places.

 - Snow Bunting have been present on M48 near the I-75 bridge in Rudyard (Rudyard Loop).